Letter to Unitholders

 Disposition Strategy

-Our disposition strategy is an important component of our liquidity and balance sheet objectives.
-The liquidity generated from asset sales provides us with flexibility to pursue capital allocation initiatives that support our objectives and our commitment to unitholders.
+Our disposition strategy is an important component of our overall business plan.
+The liquidity generated from asset sales provides flexibility to pursue capital allocation initiatives that support our objectives and our commitment to unitholders.

 Equity Securities Investments

-The redefined strategy announced in 2021 contemplated value investing in equity securities investments of other publicly traded companies or real estate investment trusts (“REITs”).
-This includes investing in public securities where there is a disconnect between the value the market gives a company or REIT and the true underlying NAV per share or unit that the company or REIT is worth.
-Identifying companies or REITs that have exceptional properties in strong markets that we can own by investing in these entities through public shares or units is a cost-effective way for Artis to achieve an ownership interest at an often-significant discount to what it would ultimately cost to buy these properties directly.
+An equally important aspect of Artis’s value-investing strategy is our investment in equity securities of other publicly traded companies or real estate investment trusts.
+Specifically, our focus is on investing in public securities of companies that we believe to be undervalued because of a disconnect between the company’s or trust’s trading price and the actual NAV per share or unit that the company or trust is worth.
+This provides an attractive opportunity to acquire an ownership percentage of companies or trusts that have exceptional properties in attractive, well-performing markets at what is often a significant discount to what it would ultimately cost to buy these properties directly.

 Normal Course Issuer Bid